dchege711/study_buddy/readme.md

 :soon: Client-side username verification and validation for new users.

-:soon: Control the height of the sidebar such that it's scrollable.

 :white_check_mark: Have a cleaner way of updating a user's metadata.
 I associated metadata with a userID.
 Metadata is separate from the cards.

 :white_check_mark: Make the email address as the unique identifier.